frejoel/bmffparse/README.md

 `gprof`.

 ### Example
-This will build the examples with Profiling enabled, run the tsinfoexample, output the profiling report to `profile_report.txt` and display the text of `profile_report.txt` to the screen.
+This will build the examples with Profiling enabled, run the bmffinfo example, output the profiling report to `profile_report.txt` and display the text of `profile_report.txt` to the screen.